 What are some useful things to know about Chinese au pairs?

 Country Facts: China is the most populous country in the world with almost 20% of the entire population of the earth!
-The Chinese language is diverse in it’s many dialects, and although they fall under the same umbrella, Mandarin and Cantonese (along with numerous other dialects) are not necessarily mutually intelligible.
+The Chinese language is diverse in its many dialects, and although they fall under the same umbrella, Mandarin and Cantonese (along with numerous other dialects) are not necessarily mutually intelligible.

 English: English is a required subject in China beginning in primary school and continuing through secondary school.
 Chinese students' reading skills and listening comprehension are sometimes better than their writing and speaking skills.
 As a result they can be a little shy at first when speaking English but as they spend more time with your family expect their confidence to improve.

-Driving: Obtaining a driver’s license in China can be very expensive.
+Driving: Obtaining a driver's license in China can be very expensive.
 The process usually takes 2 or 3 months and drivers must pass both theoretical and practical driving tests.
-It’s important to note that the International Driver’s License is not available in China.
+It's important to note that the International Driver's License is not available in China.
 Au pairs from China are likely to be used to much smaller vehicles and may find American cars, trucks, and SUVs to be intimidating when they first start to drive in the US.

-Communication Style: Communication styles between a typical American and a Chinese person can be different in terms of directness and interpretation of body language, but it is easy to bridge the gap and communicate effectively.
+Communication Style: Communication styles between atypical American and a Chinese person can be different in terms of directness and interpretation of body language, but it is easy to bridge the gap and communicate effectively.
 When giving tasks, encourage your au pair to give feedback, as this can ensure that you are both on the same page.

 Cooking: Vegetarianism is very rare in China, and most Chinese young people eat meals consisting of meat, vegetables, and rice/noodles.
 The type of cuisine varies in different regions of China.
 Wheat foods such as noodles and dumplings are more common in the north, while rice dishes are more common in the south, as is more spicy food.